Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Jamal Murray included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.
+The Denver Nuggets, Jamal Murray included, will be in action at 8:30 PM on Friday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article we will look at Murray's prop bets, using stats to help you make good predictions.
+Below, we look at Murray's stats and trends to help you find the best prop bets.

 Jamal Murray Prop Bets vs. the Heat